pablojimeno/code-rails/chapter_6_rails_authentication/refactor_clean_and_dry.md

 # REFACTOR: Clean and DRY

-Since the *Path* wasn't given to you.
+Since **The Path** wasn't given to you.
 You may find redundancy in your code.

 How can you **clean up** and **DRY up** your tests?